lrstanley/marill/README.md

-   --ignore-remote          Ignore all resources that resolve to a remote IP (use with --recursive) --domain-ignore GLOB     Ignore URLS during domain search that match GLOB --domain-match GLOB      Allow URLS during domain search that match GLOB --recursive              Check all assets (css/js/images) for each page, recursively --help, -h               show help
+   --ignore-remote          Ignore all resources that resolve to a remote IP (use with --recursive) --domain-ignore GLOB     Ignore URLS during domain search that match GLOB --domain-match GLOB      Allow URLS during domain search that match GLOB --recursive, -r          Check all assets (css/js/images) for each page, recursively --help, -h               show help
    --version, -v            print the version
 ```